 Pest description and crop damage Adults are grayish moths about 0.4 inch long with a wide white band on each forewing.
 Larvae are chocolate-brown with black heads up to 1 inch long.

 Pest monitoring Look for larvae in nests of webbed-together leaves in the spring.
+Compare with similar pests such as leafroller and omnivorous leaftier.

 Management-chemical control: HOME USE